- What is The Emergency Food Assistance Program?

 - Who should I contact for more information about TEFAP?

-- Organizations that distribute food for home use must determine the household's eligibility by applying the income standards that are set by the State.
+- Organizations that distribute food for home use must determine household eligibility by applying income standards set by the State.

 3. How do TEFAP foods reach recipients?
 USDA buys the food, including processing and packaging, and ships it to the States.
 The amount received by each State depends on its low-income and unemployed population.
 State agencies work out the details of administration and distribution.
 They select local organizations that either directly distribute to households or serve meals, or distribute to other local organizations that perform these functions.

 4. What foods are available through TEFAP?
 The types of commodity foods USDA purchases for TEFAP distribution vary depending on the preferences of States and agricultural market conditions.
-More than 60 products were made available for Fiscal Year (FY) 2009, including:
+Nearly 90 products were made available for Fiscal Year (FY) 2014, including:

 - canned & dried fruits